 3. Print quality is inconsistent across orders

 Printful is the standard answer — it owns its facilities and runs tighter QC.
+Note that since the Fyul merger, Printful and Printify share a parent, but production and quality processes remain separate.

 4. You want a real brand, not generic tees